raamcosta/compose-destinations-docs/docusaurus/docs/overview.md

   - Typesafe navigation arguments
   - Simple but configurable navigation graphs setup
   - Navigating back with a result in a simple and type-safe way
-  - Getting the navigation arguments from the `SavedStateHandle` (useful in ViewModels) and `NavBackStackEntry` in a type-safe way.
+  - Getting the navigation arguments from the `SavedStateHandle` (useful in ViewModels) and `NavBackStackEntry` in a type-safe way
   - Navigation animations through integration with [Accompanist Navigation-Animation](https://github.com/google/accompanist/tree/main/navigation-animation)
   - Bottom sheet screens through integration with [Accompanist Navigation-Material](https://github.com/google/accompanist/tree/main/navigation-material)
   - Easy deep linking to screens